SpineEventEngine/jdbc-storage/README.md

 #### Custom mapping

 If the automatically selected mapping doesn't match your requirements, a custom mapping can be specified during creation of `JdbcStorageFactory`.

-A custom mapping should define names for all `Type`s, except `Type.ID`:
+A custom mapping should define names for all `Type`s:

 ```
 TypeMapping mapping = TypeMapping.newBuilder()